stravos97/Movie-Review-Website/README.md

 # Movie-Review-Website

 Web application allows users to register, log in/out, create, view and edit movie reviews.
-The information about the review includes movie title, director, list of actors, running time, reviewer and the actual review text.
+The information about the review includes movie title, director, list of actors, running time, reviewer and the actual review.

 Key features implemented: